port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/argocd/restart-argocd-app.md

 1. Head to the [Self Service hub](https://app.getport.io/self-serve)
 2. Click `Execute` on the `Restart Application` action
 3. Choose the Argo CD application you want to restart (In case you didn't install the [Argo CD integration](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/argocd), it means you don't have any Argo CD Application in Port yet, so you will need to create one manually in Port to test this action)
-4. Select the new status
+4. Select the application you want to sync.
+The `application_name` field should auto-fill after this, if not, manually enter the application name.
 5. Click on `Execute`
 6. Done! wait for the applicatioin flag's status to be restarted in Argo CD.